DevIncept/OpenCV/README.md

 [Part3: Experimenting-Numpy&Pandas](Part%20-%203)

-Part4: Competetion-Numpy&Pandas - Will be held on Sunday
+Part4: Competetion-Numpy&Pandas - Will be held on saturday-Sunday

 [Part5: Introduction to Computer Vision](part5.md)